cgross/angular-notify/README.md

 ### Using

 * Copy `dist/angular-notify.js` or `dist/angular-notify.min.js` and `dist/angular-notify.css` into your project and add them to your html.
-* Add `notify` as a module dependency in your module creation call.
+* Add `cgNotify` as a module dependency in your module creation call.
 * Then call it like this:

 ```js